Enjoy slow-flowing Kamakura time with artists working in Kamakura.

 *Please understand that it is not permitted to take the moss terrarium outside of Japan due to the plant protection law.
 We recommend this workshop for residents in Japan.

-Go on a light hike and learn about the natural beauty of Kamakura from a professional gardener and horticulture specialist.
-They will guide you around the Kamakura area taking paths only the locals know.
-Enjoy a walk and gain deep knowledge about the plants, trees, and wild grasses and their significance to Japanese culture.
-Anyone over 6 years old who can hike/walk about 2 hours is welcome.
-(2 hours, 3-5 people, Ages: 6+, ￥5,000 pp, +10% tax)
+Go on a light hike and learn about the natural beauty of Kamakura from local guides.
+They will guide you around the Kamakura area tailored to your interest.
+Enjoy a walk and gain deep knowledge about the plants, trees, and wild grasses of Kamakuraand and their significance to Japanese culture and history.
+Anyone over 6 years old who can hike/walk for about 2-3 hours is welcome.

 In the midst of the forest of Jochiji Valley, with a backdrop of twittering birds and rustling leaves, experience deep relaxation by practicing yoga on tatami mats.
 The session is tailored specifically to the season—first with yoga and followed by teatime with medicinal "yakuzen" tea and snack, together with nutrition tips for preventing seasonal complaints.